rust-lang/rust/src/doc/reference.md

 ```

 Patterns can also dereference pointers by using the `&`, `&mut` and `box`
 symbols, as appropriate.
-For example, these two matches on `x: &int` are
+For example, these two matches on `x: &isize` are
 equivalent:

 ```
-# let x = &3i;
+# let x = &3is;
 let y = match *x { 0 => "zero", _ => "some" };
 let z = match x { &0 => "zero", _ => "some" };